 Remember when I made these oh so cozy crochet boot slippers?
 Me too, they were going to keep my feet warm all winter long.
 And then Jason saw them.
 And he wriggled his feet into the slippers, wondering why they were so small.
 I do believe he actually said, “They’re super warm but they’re too small.”
 I stared at him, debating whether to tell him they were meant for my feet or letting him keep them.
 The look on his face, so full of joy and contentment, told me I’d have to pry the slippers off his cold, dead feet first.
 So I shrugged and he kept the slippers.
 Two years later there are holes in the heels, which would have been the ankles for me.
-Jason showed me the state of “his” slippers and that maybe it was time for a new pair so naturally I agreed but they had to be “special” and the first thing we came up with were bear slippers!
+Jason showed me the state of “his” slippers and that maybe it was time for a new pair so naturally I agreed but they had to be “special” and the first thing we came up with were Bear Paw Slippers Crochet Pattern!

 Pattern Notes: Foot and Leg are worked in rounds, join with slip stitch at end of each round, starting chain does not count as a stitch.

 Heel is worked in rows, turn at the end of each round.
 Claws are worked in continuous spirals, do not join and do not turn at the end of each round.

 Variation: Change the yarn colour and make these into monster slippers!

 Pattern fits mens size 10 shoe.
 Size can be adjusted by adding or taking away rounds.
 Be sure to try on as you go along.

 -2 skeins each 7oz/197g worsted weight yarn in brown, both strands held together

 ch – chain

 Round 1: ch 7, inc in first ch, sc in next 4 ch, 3 sc in last ch, continue on bottom of chain sc in next 5 spaces (14 sts)